Mission Statement and Current Objectives

 As a faculty member in Computer Science, I work with the Academy for Excellence in Engineering Education and the Department of Curriculum & Instruction to catalyze change in engineering and computer science education at the University of Illinois.
 I help lead core college-based change initiatives while continuing my research in students’ conceptual understanding and change about engineering concepts.
 A list of my project are below.

-Teaching Assistant Professor, Computer Science
+Teaching Associate Professor, Computer Science

 Research Assistant Professor, Curriculum & Instruction